microbiome - trust your gut

 and get your FREE eBook with 7 delicious gluten-free desserts!

-3. Choose one high-fiber prebiotic food per day (e.g., asparagus, garlic, leeks, banana).
+3. Choose one high-fiber prebiotic food daily: garlic, leeks, asparagus, a slightly green banana, or certified gluten-free oats.

 YourDani